-So how does an organization achieve that compliance expertise?
-One crucial strategy is to use a regulatory compliance framework: a tool that can help your organization meet its regulatory and compliance obligations, reduce compliance risk, and achieve strategic objectives.
-Read on to learn more about compliance frameworks and how you can implement relevant frameworks to achieve and maintain compliance.
+One crucial tool to develop your compliance program is a compliance framework: a guide that can help your organization meet its regulatory obligations, reduce compliance risk, and achieve strategic objectives.

 What Is Compliance?